kaiomagalhaes/kaiomagalhaes/README.md

 This is the place where I do my best work: build software and break things 🤣

-- 🔭 I’m currently working on creating the architecture for a React + .NET application
+- 🔭 I’m currently working on creating the architecture for a React + Ruby on Rails application
 - 🌱 I’m currently learning applications of AI with MML models and the latest improvement in the React framework
-- 💬 Ask me about Ruby on Rails, React, NodeJS, and LLM models
+- 💬 Ask me about Ruby on Rails, React and NodeJS
 - 📫 How to reach me: me@kaiomagalhaes.com
 - 📜 Fluent in English and Portuguese 🇧🇷
 - ⚡ Fun fact: I have a cat named Tequila and one named Khalua